 Facebook launches ads globally for Instagram Reels

-Facebook Inc is launching ads globally on its TikTok clone Instagram Reels, the company said on Thursday.

-REUTERS: Facebook Inc is launching ads globally on its TikTok clone Instagram Reels, the company said on Thursday.
+LONDON: Facebook is launching ads globally on its TikTok clone Instagram Reels, the company said on Thursday.

 The social media company, which is aiming to make money from its short-form video feature, began testing Instagram Reels ads in India, Brazil, Germany and Australia in April.
 The tests ran with brands such as BMW, Louis Vuitton, Netflix and Uber.